urcs-sync/Montage/src/persist/README.md

     * `CurrEpoch`: per-thread indicator of current epoch on the thread
 * `EpochLength`: specify epoch length.
 * `EpochLengthUnit`: specify epoch length unit: `Second` (default) `Millisecond` or `Microsecond`.

+### SyncTest:

+* `SyncFreq`: The frequency of sync operation.
+On average one sync per x operations.
+Default is 5.